-- Make an appointment for the person with dementia to have a full medical assessment to rule out infections, treatable conditions and to review medications. - Give the person something to hold. - Distract the person with music, a picture book or a simple game. - Assess the environment.
+under-stimulated or tired?
+Give the person something to hold.
+Agitation Make an appointment for the person with dementia to have a full medical assessment to rule out infections, treatable conditions and to review medications.
+Agitation assessment to rule out infections, treatable conditions and to review medications.
+Give the person something to hold.
+Distract the person with music, a picture book or a simple game.
+Assess the environment.
 Is it too noisy or bright?
-Is the person overstimulated, under-stimulated or tired?
+Is the person overstimulated, ---------------------------- ------------------------------------ --- ----------- --

-&lt;sup>2 Adapted from the Shifting Focus Guide, brainXchange & Alzheimer Society of Ontario (2014)
+2 Adapted from the Shifting Focus Guide, brainXchange & Alzheimer Society of Ontario (2014)

-Wandering Ask the person if there is anything that they need.
+Walking around (wandering) Ask the person if there is anything that they need.
 For example, are they looking for the washroom?
 Is the person thirsty?
 Are they constipated?
 If it is unsafe for the person to leave the home alone, consider putting their coat out of sight.
 Ensure that the person gets some exercise during the day.
-Sexual Try to redirect sexual expression and sexual tension to activities that will help the behaviours person focus on something else, such as inviting them to join a physical exercise Learn about the person's patterns of sexual expression and intimacy in order to understand their current behaviour.
+Sexual behaviours Try to redirect sexual expression and sexual tension to activities that will help the person focus on something else, such as inviting them to join a physical exercise program.
+Learn about the person's patterns of sexual expression and intimacy in order to understand their current behaviour.
 Invite the person to go to their room and give them privacy.
 Hallucinations Make an appointment for the person with dementia to have a full medical assessment to rule out infections, treatable conditions and to review medications.
 Validate the person's fear by using phrases such as, "That must be frightening."
 Increase lighting to remove shadows that could be misinterpreted.
 Distract the person with music, exercise or photos.
 Make sure the person has routine sight and hearing tests.
 If the person uses an assistive device, such as hearing aids, make sure they are wearing them and check to see if the batteries are working.
 Paranoia Make an appointment for the person with dementia to have a full medical assessment to rule out infections, treatable conditions and to review medications.
 Validate the person's feelings.
 Do not argue or correct.
 Look for the "stolen" object to help alleviate their distress.
 Investigate suspicions that could be true.
 For example, the person may be a victim of abuse (financial and physical).